nomppy/nomppy.github.io/content/posts/dorm-crying.md

 inside, or crying outside.

 I once saw a man hunched over,
-scantly 2 feet off of a forest trail,
+2 feet off of a scanty forest trail, sobbing
-sobbing into his cupped hands, face hidden.
+into his cupped hands, face hidden.
 What I'd give to trade spots with him.